-The performance management process for Identified Staff selected on the basis of the RBB is centrally designed and coordinated by NN Group Human Resources, and resulting rules and requirements are also to be applied to AIFMD and UCITS selected Identified Staff.
+The performance management process for Identified Staff selected based on the RBB is centrally designed and coordinated by NN Group Human Resources, and resulting rules and requirements are also to be applied to AIFMD selected Identified Staff.

-The performance management principles applied to Identified Staff ensure that there is focus on financial and non-financial performance and on leadership behaviour.
-In addition, the company's strategy (both long and short term objectives), client interests, as well as the companies values (Care, Clear and Commit) are reinforced.
-The principles also create alignment with the AIF and UCITS risk profile.
-In addition to general performance management principles that apply to all NN Group staff, the following performance management principles apply specifically to Identified Staff in 2017:
+The performance management principles applied to Identified Staff ensure that there is focus on financial and nonfinancial performance and on leadership behaviour.
+In addition, the company's strategy (both long and short term objectives), client interests, as well as the company's values (Care, Clear and Commit) are reinforced.
+The principles also create alignment with the AIF risk profile.
+In addition to general performance management principles that apply to all NN Group staff, the following performance management principles apply specifically to Identified Staff in 2016: